sjdv1982/seamless/sphinx/source/beginner.md

 <!--
 ### Getting help

+(TODO when the help system has more entries)

 help(...) and .?
 Again, status graph is your friend
  TODO: add more .help, especially to graph / stdlib